 Argon Laser Trabeculoplasty (ALT) is a type of glaucoma laser treatment that helps to reduce the Intraocular Pressure (IOP) by creating more effective drainage of fluid through the Trabecular Meshwork.
 Unfortunately, for some patients, the effect of ALT decreases over time, rendering it ineffective.
 This is limiting, as ALT cannot usually be repeated.

-Another type of Laser Treatment for Glaucoma that Dr. Spector can use is called Selective Laser Trabeculoplasty (SLT).
-SLT may offer advantages over ALT for some patients in that, should the effect decrease over time, SLT can be repeated several times in order to control the pressure and slow or halt the progression of the disease.
-SLT has promise in becoming an important treatment option not only for Glaucoma patients who are unable to use eye drops and obtain control, but as a primary treatment to help Glaucoma patients avoid needing to use eye drops altogether.
+Another type of Laser Treatment for Glaucoma is Selective Laser Trabeculoplasty (SLT).
+SLT may offer advantages over ALT for some patients because SLT can be repeated several times if needed to control the pressure and slow or halt the progression of the disease.
+SLT has promise in becoming an important treatment option not only for Glaucoma patients who are unable to use eye drops to obtain control, but as a primary treatment to help Glaucoma patients avoid needing to use eye drops altogether.

-For a small number of patients, even with the maximum medical therapy they can achieve with Glaucoma eye drops and Laser Eye Surgery, it is still not possible to achieve good stable control of their disease and stop the progression of vision loss.
+For a small number of patients, it is still not possible to achieve control of their disease and stop the progression of vision loss, even with the maximum medical therapy they can achieve with Glaucoma eye drops and Laser Eye Surgery.

-For these patients Dr. Spector can perform a number of surgical procedures to help achieve control of the Intraocular Pressure (IOP) and help to slow or stop the progression of the disease.
-These include removing a tiny piece of the Trabecular Meshwork, a surgical procedure called “Trabeculectomy”, “Sclerostomy” or “Filtering Procedure”, or even implanting a microscopic Glaucoma Valve to help reduce and stabilize the Intraocular Pressure (IOP) and prevent vision loss.
+For these patients Dr. Spector can perform a number of surgical procedures, including: Trabeculectomy, wherein a tiny piece of the Trabecular Meshwork is removed, Sclerostomy or “Filtering Procedure”, which removes a small piece of the sclera for drainage, or even implanting a microscopic Glaucoma Valve to help reduce and stabilize the Intraocular Pressure (IOP).